SvenGroot/Ookii.CommandLine/docs/Validation.md

 The remaining validators are applied to the string value before type conversion occurs.
 This means you can use these validators regardless of the actual type of the argument.

-If a validator, other than `ValidateCountAttribute` is used with a multi-value argument, it's applied to each value.
+If a built-in validator, other than `ValidateCountAttribute` is used with a multi-value argument, it's applied to each value.

 The code below shows some examples of validators: